Introduction to Merge Sort in Python

 result.append(left[x]) # add all values of 1st half

 x += 1

 elif right[y] < left[x]:

 size = 1

 left = ar_list[ start : mid ] right = ar_list[ mid : end ] ar_list[start:end] = merge(left, right)

 ar_list = [33, 42, 9, 37, 8, 47, 5] print(mergesort(ar_list))

 Finally, it’s all about the merge sort in python.
-So far, we have discussed the definition of merge sort, what is the logic behind the merge sort implementation and explanation of the logic, different types of implementations of merge sort in python with examples and corresponding outputs.
-Here you will have a clear and good understanding of the merge sort and can easily solve the problems using merge sort.
+So far, we have discussed the definition of merge sort, what are the logic behind the merge sort implementation and the explanation of the logic, different types of implementations of merge sort in python with examples and corresponding outputs.
+Here you will have a clear and good understanding of the merge sort and easily solve the merge sort problems.

 This is a guide to Merge Sort in Python.
 Here we discuss the introduction, logic behind merge sort in python and examples.
 You may also have a look at the following articles to learn more –